 The Mythological Dabney

-Throughout “Dabney in Full” Doug relies on the biography of Thomas Cary Johnson: “A good source for the details of Dabney’s life is Thomas Cary Johnson, The Life and Letters of Robert Lewis Dabney” (82, n.
+Throughout “Dabney in Full” Wilson relies on the biography of Thomas Cary Johnson: “A good source for the details of Dabney’s life is Thomas Cary Johnson, The Life and Letters of Robert Lewis Dabney” (82, n.
 2).
 He can hardly be faulted for relying on Johnson — for 150 years this has been basically the only biography of Dabney available to us.
 Unfortunately, Johnson is far from an unbiased source on Dabney.
 They were contemporaries, ecclesial allies, and close friends.
 Dabney was responsible for getting Johnson hired as a professor of Hebrew and Greek at Austin Presbyterian Theological Seminary.
 Johnson had such a high view of Dabney that he said things like this:

 “In point of intellectual energy and power we not only regard him as superior to every other man we have ever seen, but as having had no equal so far as history has had anything to say, in the whole history of Christianity in this country.”